Top 8 Festivals for Getting Naked

-World Bodypainting Championships (Austria)
+World Bodypainting Festival (Austria)

-Video credit: Bodypainting Festival
+Video credit: World Bodypainting Festival

 Based upon the artistry exhibited on this beautiful Austrian lake, just about any body can look fabulous when some stunning paint is applied in just the right places.
 This event draws more than 30,000 attendees and artists from 40 countries.